richardsavery/demos/index.md

 # Shimon
 Shimon is a robotic marimba player I have been working with since 2017.
-I have focused on real-time deep learning improvisation and computer generated compositions.
+I have focus on real-time deep learning improvisation and computer generated compositions.
 A recent highlight included an hour long performance in Aarhus, Denmark combining CNN's for improvisation, visuals and a jazz orchestra.
 This concert was awarded the Jazz Denmark Prize for "the most innovative and creative concert experience of the year".

 #### Deep Learning Based Composition